zekeperez/zekeperez/README.md

 # Hi there 👋
 My name is Zekiel Perez.
 I am a Game Developer using Unity and C#.
 I graduated with a Diploma in Game Design and Development.

-I am actively looking out for people to collaborate with to create games, both paid and un-paid, so do not hesitate to contact me if you need a developer or project manager for your team!
+I am currently working as a full-time Unity Developer in Singapore.
+I also am currently pursuing e-Sports in my free time.
+Hence, I am no longer taking anymore projects unless they are paid.

 ### My Work
 My repositories either highlight my achievements or act as a base guide for future projects I'm working on that I felt like sharing.